dloebl/cgif/README.md

 To get started, we suggest that you have a look at our code examples. ```cgif_example_video.c``` is an example that creates a GIF animation. ```cgif_example.c``` is an example for a static GIF image.

 ## Overview
-To get an overview of the API, we recommend having a look into our wiki (https://github.com/dloebl/cgif/wiki/General-API) where types and functions are described.
+To get an overview of the API, we recommend having a look at our wiki (https://github.com/dloebl/cgif/wiki/General-API) where types and functions are described.
 The corresponding implementations can be found in ```cgif.c```.
 Here the most important types and functions:

 ```C
 // These are the four struct types that contain all GIF data and parameters: